All electron GW with linearized augmented plane waves for metals and semiconductors: Results

-In Fig.\ref{fig-scaling}, we compare the computational time for computing G$_0$W$_0$ band structure of MgO system using our PyGW~\cite{PyGW_code} and Gap2~\cite{Gap2_code} code with identical input and output.
-A 8 $\times$ 8 $\times$ 8 k-point mesh with total 195 bands are considered for the G$_0$W$_0$ calculation.
+In Fig.\ref{fig-scaling}, we compare the computational time for computing G$_0$W$_0$ band structure of the MgO system using our PyGW~\cite{PyGW_code} and Gap2~\cite{Gap2_code} code with identical input and output.
+A 8 $\times$ 8 $\times$ 8 k-point mesh with a total of 195 bands is considered for the G$_0$W$_0$ calculation.
 We compute G$_0$W$_0$ bands within $\pm$ 2 Ry from the Fermi energy.
-Both codes show linear scaling with the number of cores, however, our PyGW code is around 3-times faster than Gap2 code when using more than 80 cores, and around twice as fast for a smaller number of cores.
+Both codes show linear scaling with the number of cores, however, our PyGW code is around 3 times faster than Gap2 code when using more than 80 cores, and around twice as fast for a smaller number of cores.
 This scaling is obtained in the Frontera supercomputer.
 Similar scaling is found for larger systems tested here.
 The reduction of the computational time is due to several improvements of the implementation: a) the efficiency of the tetrahedron method for computing the polarization in band basis is improved by precomputing common parts for all Matsubara frequencies, and more careful grouping of the diverging terms has been implemented. b) To further reduce the computational cost, we take into account that the polarization in the band basis is a real matrix, while only the matrix elements of the $\widetilde{M}$ can be complex. c) The Message Passing Interface (MPI) parallelization is here used only over bosonic momentum $\vq$ points, while OpenMP parallelization is used in internal loops over frequency, bands, and fermionic momenta.

-The efficiency of GW implementation found here is very useful for simulating metallic systems, as the number of momentum points required for such systems is between one to two orders of magnitude larger than in band insulators, as the correlation self-energy sensitively depends on the Fermi surface singularity of the single-particle Green's function.
-This efficiency improvement will also be useful in the future implementation of the diagrammatic Monte Carlo method, which will compute corrections to GW method in a regime where such corrections are relatively small, and this will require very precise momentum mesh and accurate treatment of core states, which is achieved only in such all-electron implementations.
+The efficiency of the GW implementation presented here is highly advantageous for simulating metallic systems.
+Since the number of momentum points required for such systems is typically between one to two orders of magnitude greater than for band-insulators, the correlation self-energy becomes sensitive to the Fermi surface singularity of the single-particle Green's function.
+This efficiency improvement will also prove beneficial in future implementations of the diagrammatic Monte Carlo method, which systematically incorporates higher-order vertex corrections into the GW method.
+This necessitates a highly precise momentum mesh and accurate treatment of core states, aspects achieved only in such all-electron implementations.